 Turan has a busy inquest practice, acting for bereaved families in cases concerning failures by medical bodies and police forces before both Coroners and juries.
 She has particular experience of cases concerning psychiatric and psychological evidence in a healthcare context and is adept at making Article 2 arguments.
 She is regularly praised by solicitors and lay clients for her skilled legal analysis, cross-examination, and sensitive conduct of cases.

-Turan has also assisted senior counsel in a number of pre-inquest review hearings, including the Guildford pub bombings and inquests such as the high-profile inquest into the death of Sophie Bennett and a case concerning the death of a young man following collision with a police car.
+Turan has assisted senior counsel in a number of cases, including the Guildford pub bombings and the inquest into the death of Sophie Bennett.

-Turan advises on the bringing of civil claims in negligence, under the Human Rights Act, and under the Equality Act following inquests, and can also advise on judicial reviews of coronial decisions.
+Turan advises on the bringing of civil claims in negligence, under the Human Rights Act, and under the Equality Act following inquests, and on judicial reviews of coronial decisions.